-For the first few years after planting a fruit tree you will need to prune to ensure a balanced shape.
-If you are training a tree against a wall or fence, or along wires, it will need constant attention.
+For the first few years after planting a young fruit tree, it will need pruning to ensure a balanced shape develops.
+If you are training a tree against a wall or fence, or along wires, it will need continual attention.

 Fruit trees bought as maidens can be trained into any of the forms below: